brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 28 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:19
+- Timestamp: 12-19-2023 13:53:59
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 77
+- BHT Word Count: 76
-- BHT Commentary Usage: 44.83%
+- BHT Commentary Usage: 42.0%
-- BHT Quality Score: 1.6161411983048606
+- BHT Quality Score: 1.8419058280859275
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (50):
-	['a', 'above', 'affection', 'and', 'apostle', 'are', 'be', 'beautiful', 'being', 'both', 'by', 'care', 'comfort', 'deep', 'delicate', 'desire', 'displaying', 'doing', 'epaphroditus', 'evident', 'expression', 'feelings', 'for', 'from', 'gains', 'genuine', 'he', 'his', 'in', 'involved', 'is', 'knowing', 'lessened', 'love', 'of', 'own', 'parties', 'paul', 'philippians', 'prioritization', 'reflects', 'rejoice', 'rejoicing', 'relief', 's', 'seeing', 'selflessness', 'so', 'sorrow', 'the', 'their', 'them', 'they', 'this', 'to', 'touches', 'well', 'would']
+	['affection', 'and', 'apostle', 'at', 'be', 'being', 'can', 'concern', 'delicate', 'diligently', 'disadvantage', 'eager', 'ease', 'epaphroditus', 'even', 'find', 'for', 'he', 'his', 'hope', 'in', 'is', 'joy', 'knowing', 'lessen', 'lessened', 'of', 'own', 'paul', 'philippians', 'prioritizes', 'rejoicing', 'restored', 'return', 'revealed', 's', 'see', 'seeing', 'sends', 'solace', 'sorrow', 'st', 'that', 'the', 'their', 'to', 'truly', 'upon', 'well', 'will']
-- ChatGPT injected words (significant words only) (32):
+- ChatGPT injected words (significant words only) (29):
-	['affection', 'apostle', 'beautiful', 'care', 'comfort', 'deep', 'delicate', 'desire', 'displaying', 'epaphroditus', 'evident', 'expression', 'feelings', 'gains', 'genuine', 'involved', 'knowing', 'lessened', 'love', 'parties', 'paul', 'philippians', 'prioritization', 'reflects', 'rejoice', 'rejoicing', 'relief', 's', 'seeing', 'selflessness', 'sorrow', 'touches']
+	['affection', 'apostle', 'concern', 'delicate', 'diligently', 'disadvantage', 'eager', 'ease', 'epaphroditus', 'find', 'hope', 'joy', 'knowing', 'lessen', 'lessened', 'paul', 'philippians', 'prioritizes', 'rejoicing', 'restored', 'return', 'revealed', 's', 'seeing', 'sends', 'solace', 'sorrow', 'st', 'truly']

 ### Logs
-- Attempt 1 BHT: The Apostle Paul shows his affection for the Philippians in a delicate and beautiful way in this verse.
-He wants them to rejoice in seeing Epaphroditus so that his own sorrow over their separation may be lessened.
-Paul's deep care for both the Philippians and Epaphroditus is evident in his desire for their joy and relief.
-This passage highlights the selflessness and love that Paul has for the Philippians, as he puts their well-being above his own.
-Knowing that they are rejoicing brings him comfort and lessens his sorrow.
+- Attempt 1 BHT: The Apostle, in expressing his affection for the Philippians, hopes that their joy in seeing Epaphroditus will alleviate his own sorrow.
+He sends Epaphroditus diligently, eager to ease his concern for the Philippians and to see their joy restored.
+St. Paul truly prioritizes the well-being of the Philippians, even at his own disadvantage.
+Knowing that the Philippians will be rejoicing in Epaphroditus' return, the Apostle can find solace and his sorrow can be lessened.
-- 🔄 Philippians 2:28 (attempt 1, 91 words, 45.0% quotes quality score: 1.5875801735808706, V2 normalized quality score: 44.13, commentator tiers 1-3: 37.09%, 29.16%, 33.75%)
+- 🔄 Philippians 2:28 (attempt 1, 75 words, 41.3% quotes quality score: 1.8158916837279255, V2 normalized quality score: 51.72, commentator tiers 1-3: 38.35%, 29.32%, 32.33%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The Apostle Paul affectionately expresses his feelings for the Philippians and Epaphroditus.
-By wanting the Philippians to rejoice in seeing Epaphroditus, Paul's own sorrow would be lessened.
-This reveals Paul's deep care for both parties involved, as he prioritizes their well-being above his own.
-His selflessness and love are evident in his desire for their joy and relief.
-Rejoicing brings him comfort and mitigates his sorrow.
+- Attempt 2 BHT: The Apostle's delicate affection is revealed in his hope that the Philippians' joy upon seeing Epaphroditus will lessen his own sorrow.
+Knowing that their rejoicing will ease his concern, St. Paul carefully and eagerly sends Epaphroditus to them.
+He prioritizes the welfare of the Philippians above his own advantage, reluctant to have Epaphroditus away from them even though he is agreeable to him.
+By seeing their joyful reception and knowing of their mutual satisfaction, the Apostle's present circumstances of sorrow can find some alleviation.
-- 🔄 Philippians 2:28 (attempt 2, 69 words, 40.82% quotes quality score: 1.5370933337424786, V2 normalized quality score: 42.45, commentator tiers 1-3: 39.82%, 27.74%, 32.44%)
+- 🔄 Philippians 2:28 (attempt 2, 86 words, 39.66% quotes quality score: 1.7110075615208737, V2 normalized quality score: 48.23, commentator tiers 1-3: 35.1%, 29.15%, 35.75%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: The Apostle Paul's affectionate concern for the Philippians and Epaphroditus is beautifully displayed in this verse.
-His desire is for the Philippians to find joy in seeing Epaphroditus, leading to a lessening of his own sorrow.
-This selfless act of putting their well-being above his own highlights Paul's deep care and love for them.
-Knowing that they are rejoicing brings him comfort and alleviates his sadness.
-His heartfelt expression reflects his genuine affection for both the Philippians and Epaphroditus.
+- Attempt 3 BHT: The Apostle's affection is evident as he hopes that the Philippians' joy in seeing Epaphroditus will alleviate his sorrow.
+St. Paul diligently sends Epaphroditus to them, prioritizing their welfare over his own advantage.
+He finds solace in knowing that their rejoicing will alleviate his present sorrow.
+By witnessing their joyful reception and mutual satisfaction, his sorrowful circumstances can be lessened.
-- 🔄 Philippians 2:28 (attempt 3, 82 words, 37.5% quotes quality score: 1.5588875342357427, V2 normalized quality score: 43.18, commentator tiers 1-3: 38.62%, 27.23%, 34.16%)
+- 🔄 Philippians 2:28 (attempt 3, 61 words, 35.42% quotes quality score: 1.6654807944192935, V2 normalized quality score: 46.72, commentator tiers 1-3: 35.56%, 28.11%, 36.33%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: The Apostle Paul's delicate touches of affection are evident in his desire for the Philippians to rejoice in seeing Epaphroditus.
-By doing so, Paul's own sorrow would be lessened, displaying his deep care and love for both parties involved.
-This selflessness and prioritization of their well-being above his own is a beautiful expression of Paul's feelings.
-The comfort and relief he gains from knowing they are rejoicing reflects his genuine affection for them.
+- Attempt 4 BHT: The Apostle's affection is reflected in his hope that the Philippians' joy upon seeing Epaphroditus will lessen his own sorrow.
+He eagerly and diligently sends Epaphroditus to them, prioritizing their welfare over his own advantage.
+St. Paul finds solace in knowing that their rejoicing will alleviate his present sorrow.
+Witnessing their joyful reception and mutual satisfaction will lessen his sorrowful circumstances.
-- 🔄 Philippians 2:28 (attempt 4, 77 words, 44.83% quotes quality score: 1.6161411983048606, V2 normalized quality score: 45.08, commentator tiers 1-3: 40.06%, 26.8%, 33.14%)
+- 🔄 Philippians 2:28 (attempt 4, 62 words, 30.43% quotes quality score: 1.650286310281691, V2 normalized quality score: 46.21, commentator tiers 1-3: 35.22%, 28.39%, 36.39%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: The Apostle Paul's delicate touches of affection are evident in his desire for the Philippians to rejoice in seeing Epaphroditus.
-His own trouble would be thereby lessened if they found joy in this reunion.
-This beautiful expression of Paul's feelings reflects his deep care for both the Philippians and Epaphroditus.
-It highlights his selflessness and genuine love, as he puts their well-being above his own.
-Rejoicing brings him comfort and lessens his sorrow, emphasizing his heartfelt affection for them.
+- Attempt 5 BHT: The Apostle's delicate affection is revealed in his hope that the Philippians' joy upon seeing Epaphroditus will lessen his own sorrow.
+He sends Epaphroditus diligently, eager to ease his concern for the Philippians and to see their joy restored.
+St. Paul truly prioritizes the well-being of the Philippians, even at his own disadvantage.
+Knowing that the Philippians will be rejoicing in Epaphroditus' return, the Apostle can find solace and his sorrow can be lessened.
-- 🔄 Philippians 2:28 (attempt 5, 82 words, 41.67% quotes quality score: 1.610369431975112, V2 normalized quality score: 44.89, commentator tiers 1-3: 41.59%, 25.28%, 33.13%)
+- 🔄 Philippians 2:28 (attempt 5, 76 words, 42.0% quotes quality score: 1.8419058280859275, V2 normalized quality score: 52.58, commentator tiers 1-3: 39.57%, 29.21%, 31.22%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 2:28 bht prompt v0.7 (77 words, 44.83% quotes)
+- ✅ Philippians 2:28 bht prompt v0.8 (76 words, 42.0% quotes)
-- quality score: 1.6161411983048606, V2 normalized quality score: 45.08, commentator tiers 1-3: 40.06%, 26.8%, 33.14%)
+- quality score: 1.8419058280859275, V2 normalized quality score: 52.58, commentator tiers 1-3: 39.57%, 29.21%, 31.22%)